How to Copyright a Book (12 Essential Questions Answered)

 Takeaway: The simplest way to copyright your book is through the online facility provided by the Copyright Office.
 Be aware of your choices in registering your copyright, but don’t fail to get it done.

-I hope that this article has helped you to find the information necessary to register your work’s copyright, but if it hasn’t you may want to take a look at the Copyright Office’s in-depth FAQ page.
+I hope this article has helped you find the information necessary to register your work’s copyright, but if it hasn’t you may want to look at the Copyright Office’s in-depth FAQ page.

 Photo: Big Stock Photo